 The Piaggio Avanti Exterior.
-This private aircraft because the propellers are in back of the wings reducing the noise in the cabin.
+This private aircraft has propellers that are in back of the wings reducing the noise in the cabin.

 The Piaggio Avanti Interior.
-Private Aircraft Charter at their very best in this airplane.
+Private Aircraft Charter at it's very best in this airplane.

 The Piaggio Avanti Cabin.
-Private aircraft charter when and where you want it with just one call.
+Private aircraft charter when and where you want it with just one call in this plane.

 The Piaggio Avanti Inside.
 Private aircraft charter in this aircraft because it can seat up to 6 - 7 passengers very comfortably.